 It is extremely important to create a ‘watering basin’ around the

-Make sure the plant finishes up in a depression several inches deep.
+plant.
+Make sure the plant finishes up in a depression several

-watering basins and prevent the plant’s crown from becoming buried by
+and prevent the plant’s crown from becoming buried by soil washing

 We recommend mulching around the plants to preserve soil moisture and slow weed competition.
 Newspapers, cardboard, bark mulch, etc. may be used.
 Bare in mind that mulch material may be carried away during high water events and wind up in the stream.
 Inorganic mulches, such as plastic landscape fabrics, do not biodegrade and may eventually have to be removed from the site.
 (For this reason it is important to refrain from using non-biodegradebale materials anywhere in the riparian zone.)
 Keep mulch away from the plant stem.
 Protect the stem from rodents with aluminum foil or “vole guard”.
 Do not stake the plant unless the planting site is exposed to strong winds, as this can restrict root growth.
 Mark the plant with a stake and protect it from traffic where necessary.

 We recommend removing the burlap covering completely from the root ball, if it can be done without the rootball disintegrating.
 To do this, place the plant in the hole on top of the soil and bonemeal mixture, cut the strings, and have someone gently lift the root ball with both hands while another person slides out the sacking.